 This master’s program for counselors is firmly rooted in mindfulness traditions.
 Learn to transform yourself and others at the only Buddhist-inspired university in the West.

 Nature’s power to improve our mental health is profound.
-Gain counseling skills, wilderness experience, and leadership capabilities in this interdisciplinary master’s program.
+Gain counseling skills, leadership capabilities, and experience in a number of nature-based therapeutic modalities.

 The Naropa Difference